frontendlane/prioritizer/README.md

     Security
     Developer comfort
     - some more categories: https://frontendchecklist.io/#section-accessibility
+    - if categories, allow for drag n drop ordering
 - once you rank projects, then order them in the chronological order from most urgent to least urgent
 - better fetch error handling
+- it need not only be priorities, it can be tasks as well. up to the user
+- create my own baseline.css